 Scribe-All® Marking Pencil

 Our two Scribe-All Pencils are not the same when it comes to marking capabilities.
 These pencils are available in two colors, black and white, and can be sharpened just like regular pencils.
 Marks can easily be removed using a damp cloth.
 We recommend using the Scribe-All Black Marking Pencil for Vinyl on hard surfaces, seating vinyl, cover vinyl (coated fabrics), Phifertex® and clear window material.
 The Scribe-All Water Soluble White Marking Pencil is truly an all-surface pencil: use it with Phifertex, vinyl, home décor fabrics, coated fabrics, Sunbrella®, marine fabrics, wood, plastic, glass, clear window material and more!
-For more information, check out the Marking Pencil Comparison Chart PDF included above.
+For more information, check out the Marking Tool Comparison Chart PDF included above.